HomeLatest NewsEnterprise ITMicrosoft’s JV with Centre brings access to digital skills for 30 lakh people in one year

 According to Microsoft, the company has so far helped over 30 million people in 249 countries and territories gain access to digital skills.
 Microsoft said it is also extending its commitment to help 250,000 companies globally make a skills-based hire in 2021.

 “Skills will be the new currency in the post-pandemic world.
-Over the past year, we’ve seen the pandemic affect people all across the world, including those who could bear it the least,” Microsoft Asia President, Ahmed Mazhari, said in a statement.
+Over the past year, we’ve seen the pandemic affect people all across the world, including those could bear it the least,” Microsoft Asia President, Ahmed Mazhari, said in a statement.

 Advertisement